sheng09/Steps-to-run-ccstack/README.md

 ## Examples on compute2

 If you can access the server `compute2` at RSES, then there are examples at `/home/seis/sheng/Lucie-Example/`.
+You can copy this folder or files within to your directories, as you may dont have access to run files inplace.

 1. Inside the folder, `archive_beyond_21events_ALL_6.8+` is virtual link to our dataset.
 Inside the `archive_beyond_21events_ALL_6.8+`, you can find `201?/*.a/processed_aligned_ot/*BHZ`, and those are records in SAC format.
 Each single file is an individual time series at a single station for a single event, and the time series is for records in 0-10 hrs after the event's origin.